Economic Activities in Qatar: Primary, Secondary, Tertiary, and Quaternary

 imports of Qatar gas turbines jewelry cars garments aircraft

-Qatar’s import activities are of high importance, with total imports in 2023 amounting to $7.45 billion, contributing to 31.54% of its GDP.
+Qatar’s import activities are of high importance, with total imports of goods and services amounting to approximately $74.52 billion (as of 2022), contributing roughly a third of its GDP.
+(Source: CIA World Factbook.)

 Qatar’s import activities are diverse, with major partners like the UAE, China, US, UK, and India.
 Key imports include gas turbines, jewelry, cars, garments, and aircraft, reflecting a mix of industrial, luxury, and transportation goods.